The earliest forms of hereditary surnames

-hereditary surnames in Scotland were the patronymic surnames, which are derived from the father's given name, and metronymic surnames, which are derived from the mother's given name.
+surnames, which are derived from the father's given name, and metronymic surnames, which are derived from the mother's given name.
 Scottish patronymic names emerged as early as the mid-9th century.
 The patronyms were derived from a variety of given names that were of many different origins.
-The surname Attair is derived from the given name Edgar, which means prosperity.
+The surname Attair is derived from the given name Edgar,

 Early Origins of the Attair family